v2training/Automate-Connect-GH-Azure/README.md

 - Python installed: https://www.python.org/downloads/windows/  (choose a stable release)

-# Initial Setup is to Create GitHub App and Generate a PEM Key
+# Initial Setup is to Create GitHub App and PEM Key
 This requires a GitHub App created in either GitHub Personal account or the GitHub Organization.
 It's whereever you are hosting your repos that you want to connect with Azure.
 A github app is used in order for the code that runs locally is able to authenticate to github repo's and create secrets if they don't exists.